Live action role-playing game: History

 LARP does not have a single point of origin, but was invented independently by groups in North America, Europe, and Australia.
 These groups shared an experience with genre fiction or tabletop role-playing games, and a desire to physically experience such settings.
 In addition to tabletop role-playing, LARP is rooted in childhood games of make believe, play fighting, costume parties, roleplay simulations, Commedia dell'arte, improvisational theatre, psychodrama, military simulations, and historical reenactment groups such as the Society for Creative Anachronism.

 The earliest recorded LARP group is Dagorhir, which was founded in 1977 in the United States and focuses on fantasy battles.
 Soon after the release of the movie Logan's Run in 1976, rudimentary live role-playing games based on the movie were run at US science fiction conventions.
 In 1981, the International Fantasy Gaming Society (IFGS) started, with rules influenced by Dungeons & Dragons.
 IFGS was named after a fictional group in the 1981 novel Dream Park, which described futuristic LARPs.
 In 1982, the Society for Interactive Literature, a predecessor of the Live Action Roleplayers Association (LARPA), formed as the first recorded theatre-style LARP group in the US.

 Treasure Trap, formed in 1982 at Peckforton Castle, was the first recorded LARP game in the UK and influenced the fantasy LARPs that followed there.
 The first recorded LARP in Australia was run in 1983, using the science fiction Traveller setting.
-In 1993, White Wolf Publishing released Mind's Eye Theatre, which is still played internationally and is probably the most commercially successful published LARP.
+In 1993, White Wolf Publishing released Mind's Eye Theatre, which is played internationally and is the most commercially successful published LARP.
 The first German events were in the early 1990s, with fantasy LARP in particular growing quickly there, so that since 2001, two major German events have been run annually that have between 3000 and 7000 players each and attract players from around Europe.

 Today, LARP is a widespread activity internationally.
 Games with thousands of participants are run by for-profit companies, and a small industry exists to sell costume, armour and foam weapons intended primarily for LARP.
+In 2023, Dicebreaker reported that "China has developed its own LARP phenomenon in recent years.
+Jubensha is far more commercially successful and influential than anything we have seen before even in Nordic countries – and there is a good chance it might change our perception of what live-action roleplaying games are capable of in the future".